top of page

 Dear Friends:

-It is with great sadness that we announce the passing of writer/music critic Larry Fuchsberg, who also served for many years as Director of Grants and Communications for the Minnesota Chorale.
+of writer/music critic Larry Fuchsberg, who also served for many years as Director of Grants and Communications for the Minnesota Chorale.
 He died peacefully on Wednesday morning, October 8th, after a prolonged battle with Parkinson's Disease.

 Larry was an extraordinary man!
 Brilliant and accomplished with a quick wit and clever turn of phrase, he was a voracious reader, who loved music, travel, food, and people.
 Many in the Twin Cities will remember his insightful and colorful concert critiques for the Star Tribune and MPR News.
 However, his varied career also included teaching, scholarship, a position with the American Composers Forum and even extended posts in the American Foreign Service as a cultural attaché.